WPChill/modula-lite/readme.txt

 = Can I create masonry galleries? =
 Yes!
 Select "Masonry" as your gallery type to create Pinterest-style layouts.
 Images of different sizes automatically arrange in a flowing grid.

+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the Modula Image Gallery plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/9e5fb5a1-55d3-4ecd-b874-bb1f6f4fe026).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin."

 == Installation ==

 ### **Automatic installation:**